MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_06_vibe_coding_prototype_ecommerce_app.md

 You identify the following base specifications to begin your development process:

-1. Create a client-side web app using HTML, CSS, and JavaScript.
+1. Use HTML, CSS, and JavaScript to create a client-side web app.
 2. Include the following web pages: Products, ProductDetails, ShoppingCart, and Checkout.
 3. Enable navigation between pages.

 This exercise includes the following tasks:

-1. Define product requirements.
-Use GitHub Copilot to help transition your base specifications into more detailed product requirements.
+1. **Define product requirements**: Use GitHub Copilot to help transition your base specifications into more detailed product requirements.

-1. Create an initial prototype app.
-Use GitHub Copilot Agent and your product requirements to create an initial prototype app.
+1. **Create an initial prototype app**: Use GitHub Copilot Agent and your product requirements to create an initial prototype app.

-1. Refine your prototype app.
-Use GitHub Copilot Agent to complete a series of iterative updates that refine the user experience and ensure your app satisfies the intended requirements.
+1. **Refine your prototype app**: Use GitHub Copilot Agent to complete a series of iterative updates that refine the user experience and ensure your app satisfies the intended requirements.

 > **NOTE**: A prototype app is an early, interactive model of an application that demonstrates its visual design and user experience.
 In this exercise, your prototype app should implement basic features and satisfy a small number of high-level use cases.